 Washing your hair too much can bring on hair loss

 We’ve all experienced that feeling of mild panic when you’re washing your hair, and you can’t help but notice just how much seems to be falling out.
-Although it might feel like you’re producing enough hair to make a bad toupee, in reality it’s not that much at all.
+Although it might feel like you’re shedding enough hair to forge your own toupee (please don’t), the reality is far less unnerving.
 The average person has around 100,000 hairs on their head, and around 50-100 of these will fall out every day, regardless of whether you’re shampooing or not.
-The question of how often you should be washing your hair is debatable, and although too much or too little can cause your hair to feel a bit gross, it certainly won’t bring on premature balding.
+So, don’t dismay, in-shower hair loss is nothing in the grand scheme of things.
+The question of how often you should be washing your hair is debatable, and although too much or too little can cause your hair to feel a bit unhappy, it certainly won’t bring on premature balding.

 Bald men come across as more intelligent and masculine